Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

-In this work, we investigated the gap between independent sampling and simulation using diffusion models.
-We introduced a Fokker-Planck-based regularization on the model's energy and showed that reducing the deviation from the Fokker-Planck equation improves the consistency of the model.
-Additionally, we demonstrated that restricting the model’s focus to smaller diffusion timescales further improves simulation quality.
-We validated these findings across multiple systems, from toy examples to realistic biomolecular systems.
-This improved consistency enables the same model to be used for sampling and simulation, giving access to both kinetic and static properties.
+In this work, we investigated energy-based diffusion models and analyzed the discrepancy between the density recovered through denoising and the learned energy at diffusion time $\t = 0$.
+We showed that diffusion models are generally inconsistent, and these two densities do not coincide.
+To address this, we introduced a Fokker--Planck-based regularization on the model’s energy, demonstrating that reducing deviations from the Fokker--Planck equation substantially improves model consistency.
+Furthermore, we found that focusing training on smaller diffusion times further enhances simulation quality.
+With these improvements, we obtain a physically consistent energy-based model that can generate independent equilibrium samples and recover realistic molecular dynamics from the same learned potential, providing access to both static and kinetic properties.
+This is particularly useful in coarse-grained settings where direct force information is not available.
+We validated these findings across multiple systems, trained on fast-folding proteins, and generalized across dipeptides.

 Despite the theoretical motivation behind our approach, the results presented are primarily empirical.
-While our results indicate that reducing the Fokker-Planck deviation improves consistency, we do not claim this to be the only source of error.
+While our findings indicate that reducing the Fokker--Planck deviation improves consistency, this is unlikely to be the only source of simulation error.
 In fact, due to the fundamental differences between diffusion sampling and Langevin simulation, perfect alignment may not be achievable without limiting model expressivity.
-Additionally, evaluating the Fokker-Planck residual introduces computational overhead, which we mitigate through a weak residual formulation, although it still requires multiple forward passes of the model during training.

-Future work could explore applying this approach to larger molecular systems, including proteins.
-It may also be promising to fine-tune pre-trained models with the proposed regularization or to train an auxiliary model to correct the identified inconsistencies, leveraging the explicit residual formulation.
+Moreover, evaluating the Fokker--Planck residual introduces computational overhead, which we mitigate through a weak residual formulation, though it still requires multiple forward passes during training and thus remains computationally demanding.
+Future work could extend this framework to larger molecular systems and explore transfer learning across biomolecular families.
+Another promising direction is to fine-tune existing diffusion models with the proposed regularization to explicitly correct Fokker--Planck deviations and enable simulation.